nicolasgomollon/PTATableViewCell/README.md

 # PTATableViewCell

 PTATableViewCell (PTA is short for “Pan to Trigger Action”) is a convenient UITableViewCell subclass that supports pan gestures to trigger actions (as seen in apps such as Clear, Mailbox, Tweetbot, and more).
-PTATableViewCell is written completely in Swift (adapted from Objective-C, original code by: [alikaragoz/MCSwipeTableViewCell](https://github.com/alikaragoz/MCSwipeTableViewCell)).
+PTATableViewCell is based on: [alikaragoz/MCSwipeTableViewCell](https://github.com/alikaragoz/MCSwipeTableViewCell), and ported from the Swift version of this repo.

 <img alt="Sample Screenshot" width="320" height="568" src="http://f.cl.ly/items/2X0n0d1M2e0f0a2C390R/SampleScreenshot.png" />